-Pacifiers-My recommendation is buying a lot of different kinds because you don’t know what kind baby will like.
+Pacifiers-My recommendation is buying a lot of different kinds because you don’t know what kind baby will like or if baby will even like pacis.
 My little boys preferred the Nuk brand.

 Bibs-You can never have too many bibs!
 From about 3 months until they get their first tooth babies will drool constantly!
 It’s also great for when they start solid foods because babies tend to wear more of their food than they eat.

-Bottles-I just got the 5oz Medela bottles because that’s the brand of breast pump so some bottles came with the pump and then I just got an extra 3-pack since my goal was to nurse.
+Bottles-I just got the 5oz Medela bottles because that’s the brand of breast pump I used so some bottles came with the pump, and then I just got an extra 3-pack since my goal was to nurse.
 Sometimes bottles are something you have to purchase after baby is born because they might have reflux, colic, or not like the nipple.

 Breast Pump-Most of the time you can get a free breast pump from insurance, but if you need a recommendation on one I would go with the Medela In Style Advanced Breast Pump.